 The rats are so loud when they move about in the raftered ceilings it’s impossible to hear the sound from the TV!
 The residents in Svedala, are getting some serious competition from rodents.
 The landlord of some idyllic row houses has been voted the worst in Sweden; there are complaints about everything from leaking ceilings to non-existent snow clearing.
 But worst of all are the rats, says one person who lives there.
 The rats make their living under the beams and the sound of them running around and gnawing drive the tenants insane.
 Malin Pålsson, a tenant with young children, also has rats under her sink: “They are so unafraid of me now, that they just sit there and look at me when I open the cupboard door,” she says.
 She has to put her garbage on a chair in the kitchen, or the rats tear the plastic bag to pieces.
 The realty company Minnesberg AB, owner of the row houses, has been penalized several times by the rent tribunal for water leaks, cold heaters, vermin, flaking wallpaper and too high rents.

-Skin cancer is increasing in Sweden.
-Prevention includes minimizing exposure to sources of ultraviolet radiation, which includes both the sun and tanning salons, by wearing sun protective clothing (hats, long-sleeved T-shirts, long pants) and sunscreens with an SPF of 30 or higher on exposed areas of the body.
+Feeling hot yet?
+After weeks of waiting, Swedes are finally getting the summer temperatures they’ve been hoping for.
+But skin cancer is on the rise, so cover up: Prevention includes minimizing exposure to sources of ultraviolet radiation, which includes both the sun and tanning salons, by wearing sun protective clothing (hats, long-sleeved T-shirts, long pants) and sunscreens with an SPF of 30 or higher on exposed areas of the body.